 Usual board basis: Half Board

 Breakfast is normally served at 6.30am (May–Sept) or 7.00am (Oct–Apr), although it's possible to arrange to eat a little later if you prefer.
 Eggs are cooked to order and there is a selection of cereals (including delicious homemade muesli), yoghurt, cold meats, cheeses and homemade bread.

 A packed breakfast can be prepared for anyone who would like to head out early.

-We didn't have lunch here on our last visit in May 2016, but a light lunch can be arranged.
-Lunch packs containing a sandwich, some nuts, a cereal bar, fruit and carton of juice (perfect for a long drive or to take on one of the walks) are also available.
+We didn't have lunch here on our last visit in October 2016, but a light lunch can be arranged.
+Lunch packs containing a sandwich, some nuts, a cereal bar, fruit and a carton of juice (perfect for a long drive or to take on one of the walks) are also available.
 Both of these need to be requested the day before.